Halochkin/CustomWebComponents/FeedbackLoop/WhatIs_MotionFeedback.md

 And our tactile sense is also kinda coarse when it comes to orientation.
 Sure, we might be able to respond to increasing pressure quite well so as to keep a batong stick in balance, but to position something 60degree we need to rely on our proprioception sense.
-* proprioception is the strongest feedback we have for our motion gestures.
+`Proprioception` is the strongest feedback we have for our motion gestures.
 You can sense it if you close your eyes and then try to move the phone into different positions and degrees.
 However, most of us are quite unskilled in using this sense with any accuracy.
 And you can see this by moving the phone around a bit with your eyes closed, then try to quickly place it level and open your eyes.
 Most will then quickly see quite substantial corrections being available.